jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

   $ ./server/autoserv -r results.suspend_resume -m <DUT_IP> \
                   -c client/site_tests/suite_HWQual/control.suspend_resume

-- Run the keyboard semi-automated test by first reading the instructions specified in the control file (control.keyboard) and then executing:

-  $ ./server/autoserv -r results.keyboard -m <DUT_IP> -a hwqual \
-                  -c client/site_tests/suite_HWQual/control.keyboard

-- Run the touchpad semi-automated test by first reading the instructions specified in the control file (control.touchpad) and then executing:

-  $ ./server/autoserv -r results.touchpad -m <DUT_IP> -a hwqual \
-                  -c client/site_tests/suite_HWQual/control.touchpad

 - If the DUT has a Bluetooth adapter, run the Bluetooth semi-automated